JuliaComputing/Multibody.jl/docs/src/examples/free_motion.md

 ```

 If we instead model a body suspended in springs without the presence of any joint, we need to give the body state variables.
-We do this by saying `isroot = true` when we create the body.
+We do this by saying `isroot = true` when we create the body, we also use quaternions to represent angles using `quat = true`.

 ```@example FREE_MOTION
 @named begin